Duane Doty – Fishing Guide

 As a guide, my intent is more than just taking a person fishing for a day.
-I would rather educate clients about the water being fished, the species pursued, and, then, by easing the learning curve, making it possible for them to return, without a guide, for a productive fishing trip.
-I enjoy and take great pride in sharing the information, knowledge and experiences I have learned from my countless hours on the water to help others create great memories of fantastic fishing adventures.
+I would rather educate clients about the water being fished, and the species pursued, and, then, by easing the learning curve, make it possible for them to return, without a guide, for a productive fishing trip.
+I enjoy and take great pride in sharing the information, knowledge, and experiences I have learned from my countless hours on the water to help others create great memories of fantastic fishing adventures.